 The complexity of life is one reason why some scientists attribute our existence to intelligent design.
 Life, at its essence, is intelligent.
 One person very creatively—but quite accurately—described a cell as “a high-tech factory, complete with artificial languages and decoding systems; central memory banks that store and retrieve impressive amounts of information; precision control systems that regulate the automatic assembly of components; proof-reading and quality-control mechanisms that safeguard against errors; assembly systems that use principles of prefabrication and modular construction; and a complete replication system that allows the organism to duplicate itself at bewildering speeds.”

 The following may prove to be a contentious topic.
-But in the interest of our species, there are certain assumptions that we must make out of necessity, and this is one of them.
+But in the interest of survival, there are certain assumptions that we must make out of necessity, and this is one of them.
+I believe this theory is scientifically verifiable and, as of yet, I have not found a successful argument against my conclusions.
 Please finish this section before developing any objection, as I may address your questions later on.
-As of yet, I have not found a successful argument against my conclusions.

 “Biology is the study of complicated things that have the appearance of having been designed with a purpose.” – Charles Darwin